Mark 1:1-13 — Jesus Is God’s Son & Our King

 Main Idea: God sent John to get people ready because Jesus, his Son, was coming to save the world.

-Key Memory Verse: “You are my beloved Son; with you I am well pleased.”
-(Mark 1:11 ESV)
+Key Memory Verse: “You are my Son, whom I love; with you I am well pleased” (Mark 1:11).

 Target Audience: Ages 5–9